LenderPanel.com

 Has consent been obtained from MPowered Mortgages to the proposed transfer of equity?

-General Advice to read in conjunction with the above MPowered Mortgages transfer of equity Advice :
+Important warnings to consider in supporting the above MPowered Mortgages transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the MPowered Mortgages conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance